Potatoes and onion sets begin shipping in late

 Are they Daffodils, Jonquils or Narcissi?
 Yes!

 Narcissus, Narcissuses and Narcissi are all acceptable as the plural, so use the one you like.
 ‘Daffodil’ was first used in Wales and England to refer to certain wild forms.
-It is now used to refer either specifically to the Trumpets, or generally to mean any type of Narcissus.
+It is now used to refer either specifically to the Trumpet class, or generally to mean any type of Narcissus.
 ‘Jonquil’ is also used to refer generally to any type of Narcissus, especially in the South where jonquils thrive.
 Horticulturists use it to refer to the wild Narcissus jonquilla and its progeny, the Jonquilla class of cultivars.
 So, really, all of these terms are fine.